Sekunde/3D-SIS/README.md

 Install dependencies ```pip install -r requirements.txt```
 Note: You may need to rebuild `NMS` and `RoIPooling` layer by running `python build.py` under `lib/layer_utils/nms` and `lib/layer_utils/roi_pooling` separately.
 The rest dependencies can be found in [requirements.txt](https://github.com/Sekunde/3D-SIS/blob/master/requirements.txt).

+The code is tested on Ubuntu 16.04 with CUDA8.0 and GTX1080Ti.
+If you encounter any CUDA/GPU issues, change the `MAX_VOLUME` and `MAX_IMAGE` in `lib/utils/config.py` to 0.
+This will enable inference on CPU.
 ### Folder Structure
 Expected file structure: